-The Fiscal Services section serves as the financial liaison regarding grants with the EPA.
+The Fiscal Services Section serves as the financial liaison regarding grants with the EPA.
 A significant percentage of staff time is dedicated to meeting complex tracking requirements of the federal government.
+Given the substantial amount of grant funds the Department distributes, it is essential to dedicate staff time to reviewing financial activities of programs receiving grant funds.

-As stated above, this section conducts financial reviews of the Department's various grant programs.
-Given the substantial amount of grant funds the Department distributes, it is essential to have staff reviewing financial activities of entities which receive funds.
 The Fiscal Services Section also assists the Integrated Solid Waste Management and Livestock programs in collecting and reporting all applicable fees.
-This section is also responsible for tracking receipt of Title V air emission fees.
+This section is also responsible for tracking receipt of Title V air emission fees, and all other Department fees and permits.